TGRGIT/http-header-enumerator/README.md

 # Http Header Enumerator
-Enumerates HTTP Headers on a list of ip addresses
+Enumerates HTTP Headers on a list of ip addresses or domain names

-Uses libcurl and OpenMP to scan ip addresses and extract HTTP header information
+Uses libcurl and OpenMP to scan addresses and extract HTTP header information

 ## Requires
 - libcurl4-dev